pilotmoon/popclipweb/site/dev/index.md

 ### Filter rules

-Extensions have access to the following filtering mechanisms, to prevent actions appearing when they are not useful:
+Extensions have access to the following filtering mechanisms to prevent actions from appearing when they are not helpful:

-- Filter by current application
+- Filter by the current application
 - Filter by matching a regular expression against the selected text
-- Filter by whether cut, paste or formatting is available
+- Filter by whether cut, paste, or formatting is available
-- Filter by whether the text contains a URL, email address or file path
+- Filter by whether the text contains a URL, email address, or file path
 - Filter by the current values of the extensions's options

-Filter rules are defined in the [action properties](./actions) under the `regex` key, `requirements` key and `required apps`/`excluded apps` keys.
+Filter rules are defined in the [action properties](./actions) under the `regex` key, `requirements` key, and `required apps`/`excluded apps` keys.

 ## Extension signing